You will learn

 requests:

-# Permanent volume size requirements
+# Persistent volume size requirements

 storage: 1Gi

-In the volumeClaimTemplates section, we write templates for requests for a permanent volume of thePersistentVolumeClaim type (there can be more than one).
-In this case, we have declared an interest in a directory with a size of at least 1 GB (storage: 1Gi), which can be written to by a maximum of one process and read by any number of processes. (accessMode: ["ReadWriteOnce"]).
+In the volumeClaimTemplates section, we write templates for requests for a persistent volume of the PersistentVolumeClaim type (there can be more than one).
+In this case, we have declared an interest in a directory with a size of at least 1 GB (storage: 1Gi), which can be written to by a maximum of one process and read by any number of processes. (accessModes: ["ReadWriteOnce"]).
 We have requested automatic allocation of the persistent volume (storageClassName: local).

 Create an object of type StatefulSet